Skip to content

 • Lime typically takes 3–6 months to fully shift soil pH.

-What Happens When You Apply Too Much Lime
+What Happens When You Apply Too Much Lime?

 • Yellowing grass (chlorosis): High pH locks out iron and manganese.
-Without iron, grass cannot produce chlorophyll, causing yellow blades — a condition called lime-induced chlorosis.
+Without iron, grass cannot produce chlorophyll, causing yellow blades a condition called lime-induced chlorosis.

 • Magnesium deficiency: Excess calcium from over-liming competes with magnesium uptake, leaving grass starved of this essential nutrient even when magnesium is present in the soil.

-My Own Over-Liming Mistake (Personal Experience)
+My Own Over-Liming Mistake

 I have been gardening since I was 15 years old.
 Now in my 30s, I have worked with everything from clay-heavy vegetable beds to sandy loam lawn areas.

-A few years ago, I noticed my lawn was looking patchy and pale in early spring.
+A few years ago, I noticed my lawn was patchy and pale in early spring.
 A neighbor mentioned that lime “always helps” and that I should be generous with it.

-Within three weeks, the patches that were already pale turned yellow-green and grass growth nearly stopped in those zones.
-I finally did a soil test and found the pH in those areas had shot up to 7.8 — well beyond the ideal range.
-I had essentially locked out the iron my grass desperately needed.
+Within three weeks, the pale patches turned yellow-green and grass growth nearly stopped in those zones.
+I finally did a soil test and found the pH in those areas had shot up to 7.8, well beyond the ideal range.

-The soil test I skipped at the beginning would have cost me less than $15.
-The lesson was unforgettable — always test before you lime, and never guess the amount.
+The soil test I skipped would have cost me less than $15.

 That experience is exactly why I now recommend a soil pH kit like this one as the absolute first step before any lime application.
-Testing takes 15 minutes and tells you precisely what — if anything — needs to change.
+Testing takes 15 minutes and tells you precisely what if anything needs to change.

 How Much Lime Should You Add to Your Lawn?